The Inspirationists and Print Media

 Sammlungen...Letzte Lebens Stunden 1780 Inspirationist Archivists

-Himmlischer Abendschein Ursula Meyerin (Werkzeug) 1781 Google Books
+Himmlischer Abendschein Ursula Mayer (Werkzeug) 1781 Google Books

 Von dem ersten Zustand des Menschen Johann Carl Gleim (Werkzeug) 1804 (1st Ed.
 1725) Google Books

-Denkmal der Freundschaft Johann P. Wiltz (author) 1808 Inspirationist Archivists
+Denkmal der Freundschaft Johann P. Wiltz (editor) 1808 Inspirationist Archivists